contentstack/app-sdk-docs/README.md

 ### EntryFieldLocation.field : [Field](#Field)

-This method gives you the custom field object which allows you to interact with the field.
-Please note that it is available only for the Custom Field UI location.
+This method gives you the current field object which allows you to interact with the field.

 **Kind**: instance property of [EntryFieldLocation](#EntryFieldLocation)